kazuyabr/ninety9cents/README.md

 * Schedule a listing start time for an auction
 * Have a username choice system to ensure that each username is unique
 * Add other login authentication options (Facebook, etc.)
+* Validate ALL user input
+* Show whether or not the reserve has been met
+* Increase the increment according to the value of the item

 RESOURCES
 =========